himaniaggarwal2/Machine-Learning/README.md

 # Machine-Learning
 This is my journey from the start to end when I learnt Machine Learning from start to end.
-Each .ipynb file represents my single day or the topic covred in that particular file
+Each .ipynb file represents my single day or the topic covred in that particular file.
+By this one can learn and can give a kickstart to the basic understanding of Machine Learnings.
+The codes offered are easily readable with short notes on the side.

 You can clone this into your system.